How To Make Money Blogging For Beginners

 If you wonder what a sponsored post is, it’s blog posts that you write on your blog that features a brand, and that company is paying you to do it.

-While the concept of sponsored posts is a simple one, it is not necessarily an easy road to cash.
-You first have to find these opportunities by applying to them on various influencer networks or pitching them directly.
+While the concept of sponsored posts is simple, it is not necessarily an easy road to cash.
+You must first find these opportunities by applying to them on various influencer networks or pitching them directly.

 Not sure where to go to find influencer apps?
 You can sign up for my FREE list of 150 Influencer Networks below.